AI Is Reshaping the CTO and CPO Role: What Tech Leaders Need to Know

 Three structural shifts are already visible in forward-thinking tech organizations:

-• Hybrid roles are becoming the norm.
-The same person defines the problem and implements the solution — with AI serving as a force multiplier at every step.
+The same person is defining the problem and implementing the solution with AI serving as a force multiplier at every step.
 For CTOs and CPOs, this means rethinking job architecture, career ladders, and how performance is evaluated.
+I’m having this conversation with nearly every tech leader I coach right now.

-• Teams are organizing around outcomes, not titles.
 The question is no longer “who writes the code?” versus “who writes the spec?”
-It’s about decision-making speed and customer impact — which puts new pressure on tech leaders to create clarity without rigid structure.
+It’s about decision-making speed and customer impact which puts new pressure on tech leaders to create clarity without rigid structure.

-• Stand-up culture is changing.
-The most productive teams are already asking “What did you and your AI agents ship together?” — a fundamentally different question than “What did you do yesterday?”
-Leading these teams requires a different kind of presence and a different set of coaching skills as a manager.
+The most productive teams I see are already asking “What did you and your AI agents ship together?” which is fundamentally different question than “What did you do yesterday?”
+Leading these teams requires a different kind of presence and a different set of management skills.

 What Won’t Change